 - Perform tasks without egotistical or self-serving ambitions

 - Plan what I am going to do before trying to do it (makes designs clean)

 I completed my undergraduate degree in electrical and computer engineering at Northern Arizona University in May 2008 and my Master’s degree from Harvard University (with supporting coursework taken at Massachusetts Institute of Technology (MIT)).
 I have been involved in many research projects, working both independently and in teams.

 I am currently enrolled at The University of Texas at Austin to receive my PhD in computer architecture.
 My desire for a PhD is driven by my desire to be able to be independent from other people and, conversely, to be an asset to the rest of the world.
 My education will help not only with my career, but with it also comes a greater ability to support my family and be an example to them, serve in my church, and be better prepared to take an active part in the community in which I live.
-My ultimate goal after receiving my PhD is to eventually become an engineering professor.
 It is amazing to think that my life and the lives of those to come after me will be affected by the decisions and endeavors I am currently engaged in.